lalvarezguillen/monerod-node-vps/README.md

 * Ansible
 * Ansible's `hcloud` collection: https://galaxy.ansible.com/hetzner/hcloud
 * Ansible's `community.general` collection: https://galaxy.ansible.com/community/general
+* Ansible's `ngine_io.vultr` [collection](https://github.com/ngine-io/ansible-collection-vultr).
+At the point of writing this, the last release of that collection doesn't support mounting volumes on servers, or resizing volumes.
+They've accepted [a patch I crafted](https://github.com/ngine-io/ansible-collection-vultr/commit/dcb398fccc8ba5b1ed0259e929e15b55c184e451) to include that functionality.
+So we need to install from their Github repo, referencing that patch: `ansible-galaxy collection install git+https://github.com/ngine-io/ansible-collection-vultr.git,dcb398fccc8ba5b1ed0259e929e15b55c184e451`

-You also need the appropriate API Keys for the VPS provider (Hetzner and DigitalOcean only, for the time being), and public SSH key to setup in the server.
+You also need the appropriate API Keys for the VPS provider (Hetzner, DigitalOcean and Vultr only, for the time being), and public SSH key to setup in the server.

 ### Long term goals

-* Extend to be able to setup nodes in other VPS providers, besides Hetzner and DigitalOcean
+* Extend to be able to setup nodes in other VPS providers, besides Hetzner, DigitalOcean and Vultr
 * Tor setup.
 * Maybe include automated CI setup.